omundy/learn-javascript/topics/async/async.md

 # Asynchronous Javascript

-How to use callbacks, fetch, promises, async/await, etc.
+Using callbacks, fetch, promises, async/await, etc.

 <span class="slides-small"><a href="slides.html">slides</a> | <a href="async.md">md</a></span>